 We refer your application to an independent committee of experts (the Committee).
-For the Quality, Safety and Effectiveness of Medicine Use and Medicine Intervention by Pharmacists Grant Opportunity, the Committee will comprise national and international experts.
+For the 2020 Communication Strategies and Approaches During Outbreaks Grant Opportunity, the Committee may comprise national and international experts.

-The Committee will undertake the assessment in accordance with the CGRG's and consider your application on its merits, based on:
+The Committee will undertake the assessment in accordance with the CGRGs and consider your application on its merits, based on:

-- how well it meets the criteria - whether it provides value with relevant money.
+- how well it meets the criteria

+- how it compares to other applications

+- whether it provides value with relevant money.

-When assessing the merits of your application against the technical assessment criteria, the Committee will use the rating scale at Appendix C. Rating of the non-technical (Overall Value and Risk of your project) assessment criterion will be done in accordance with the Rating Scale at Appendix D.
+When assessing the merits of your application against the three technical (weighted) assessment criteria, the Committee will use the rating scale at Appendix C. Rating of the non-technical (Value and Risk of your project Assessment Criterion) will be done in accordance with the Rating Scale at Appendix D.

-To be awarded MRFF funding, applications must receive a rating of 5 or higher against each of the weighted technical assessment criteria (criteria 1, 2 and 3), and a rating of 'Good' or 'Excellent' for the non-weighted assessment criterion (criterion 4).
+To be awarded MRFF funding, applications must receive a rating of 5 or higher against each of the weighted technical assessment criteria (Criterion 1, 2 and 3), and a rating of 'Good' or 'Excellent' for the non-weighted assessment criterion.